11/7/2024

 speaker

 Just wanted to ask, you mentioned kind of the supply chain challenges that are out there and the operating environment.
-You know, if we look at if we look at gross margin, I think it was down a little bit year on year, services was up as a portion of the mix.
-And the mix was also a first year ago quarter.
-And so when we think about, you know, what's kind of putting pressure on the gross margin, you know, should we think about that kind of representing the inefficiencies that are out there in the supply chain?
+If we look at gross margin, I think it was down a little bit year on year. services was up as a portion of the mix, and the mix was also a little bit more global-oriented versus the year-ago quarter.
+And so when we think about what's kind of putting pressure on the gross margin, should we think about that kind of representing the inefficiencies that are out there in the supply chain?

 speaker

 Absolutely.
-This is the main thing that I think explain a very small margin dilution maybe.
-But if you so there are they can be considered like as a one timer kind of thing.
-So, you know, and we're not talking about big dollar here, probably 10 million more of EBITDA would have made the same percentage.
+This is the main thing that I think explains a very small margin dilution, maybe.
+So they can be considered as a one-timer kind of thing.
+And we're not talking about big dollar here.
+Probably 10 million more of EBITDA would have made the same percentage.
 But, you know, clearly the supply chain disruption remain.
-This is one thing that I'm telling you, we're working extremely hard.
-The good news is that I think we have less supplier impacting us.
-But some of the supplier have not And as you know, we all need we need all the bits and pieces to be able to deliver the airplane.
-So and especially I said that before engine remain, you know, the main area for us.
-And I think it's not a bombardy issue.
-It's an industry issue.
-I think we've been I think fairly well in that circumstances.
-We've met our guidance in the last two years in the deliveries, where I think one of the only we am if not the only that has been successful doing that.
-And we are still going to do it this year again.
+This is one thing that I'm telling you we're working extremely hard.
+The good news is that I think we have less supplier impacting us, but some of the supplier have not improved.
+And as you know, we need all the bits and pieces to be able to deliver the airplane.
+And especially, I said that before, engine remain, you know, the main area for us.
+And I think it's not a bombarding issue, it's an industry issue.
+I think we've been, I think, fairly well in that circumstances.
+We've met our guidance in the last two years in the deliveries.
+We're, I think, one of the only OEM, if not the only, that have been successful doing that, and we are still going to do it this year again.

 speaker

 Yeah, and Seth, if I could, it's Bart, if I could just add one thing to Eric's comments.
-We did have a couple of one timers in the quarter, one specifically related to long term incentive comp.
+We did have a couple of one-timers in the quarter, one specifically related to long-term incentive comp.
 You know, it's one of those things that happens when you have great success and your share price runs up very materially.
 And, you know, we had to take a booking for that.
 And that amount actually was in excess of the 10 million that Eric mentioned, which is the difference between 14.8 and 15.4.
-So actually, when you look at it on an all in basis, we probably had an improvement year over year when we take that one time route.
+So actually, when you look at it on an all-in basis, we had an improvement year over year when we take that one timer out.

 speaker